 Owing to the international scope of our operations, fluctuations in exchange rates, particularly between the pound sterling and the U.S. dollar, may adversely affect us.
-These adverse impacts may be exacerbated by the ongoing economic disruption caused by the COVID-19 global pandemic.
 Although we are based in the United Kingdom, we source research and development, manufacturing, consulting and other services from the United States and the European Union.
 Further, potential future revenue may be derived from abroad, particularly from the United States.
 As a result, our business and the price of our ADSs may be affected by fluctuations in foreign exchange rates not only between the pound sterling and the U.S. dollar, but also the euro, which may have a significant impact on our results of operations and cash flows from period to period.
 Currently, we do not have any exchange rate hedging arrangements in place.